 We know that privacy in such cases is often breached by accident, by hackers, or secretly by the police and intelligence services.

-of identity providers -- from Vodafone to the Department for Work and Pensions -- to vouch for their age, O'Connell said.
-The user would sign in to the provider with a username and password, and a check would be run against the data it holds.
-To boost
+a choice of identity providers -- from Vodafone to the Department for Work and Pensions -- to vouch for their age, O'Connell said.
+The user would sign in to the provider with a username and password, and a check would be run against the data it

-privacy, checks would pass through an anonymising hub .
+holds.
+To boost privacy, checks would pass through an anonymising hub .
 This strips identifying information in both directions of the request.
-In theory, the provider never knows the reasons for the checks, and the site never knows users' true identities, just
+In theory, the provider never knows the reasons for the checks, and the site never knows users'

 This is cutting-edge censorship.
 We are now becoming the world leaders in censorship.
 And we are being watched very closely from abroad.